PlayPro/CoreProtect/README.md

 * Right-click a block to see what adjacent block was removed.
 * Right-click while placing a block in a location to see what block was removed at that location.
 * Right-click while placing a block in another block to see who placed it.
 For example, place dirt in water to see who placed the water.
-* Right-click a door, button, lever, chest, or similar block to see who last used it.
+* Right-click a door, button, lever, container, or similar block to see who last used it.

 ## A Few Reviews